STD Symptoms: What to Watch For

 Night Sweats

-Excessive sweating during sleep that soaks through clothing and bedding, not related to room temperature or heavy blankets.
-This symptom may persist for weeks and often occurs alongside fever and fatigue.
+Excessive sweating during sleep that soaks through clothing and bedding.
+This symptom often occurs alongside fever and fatigue during early HIV infection.

 Fatigue